13DoesPython/animpy/SECURITY.md

 ## Reporting a Vulnerability

 I update pretty often in animpy, maybe between 1 day and 1 week.
 If you wanna see more info on animpy and how to use it go to PyPI and see my official documentation or click the docs link in the repo.
+If I am little off with my updates.
+Then I am sick, on vacation, working on something new, or just derserve a break